matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contracts.md

 Almost every smart contract written for EVM will be supported by zkSync 2.0 and will hold all key security invariants so that no additional security re-auditing will be required in most cases.
 A notable exception is the contracts that use the following EVM opcodes:

-- `SELFDESTRUCT` - Unsupported.
-It’s considered harmful and was deprecated in [EIP-6049](https://eips.ethereum.org/EIPS/eip-6049).
+- `SELFDESTRUCT` - It’s considered harmful and was deprecated in [EIP-6049](https://eips.ethereum.org/EIPS/eip-6049).
-- `CALLCODE` - Unsupported.
-It was deprecated on Ethereum in [EIP-2488](https://eips.ethereum.org/EIPS/eip-2488) in favor of `DELEGATECALL`.
+- `CALLCODE` - It was deprecated on Ethereum in [EIP-2488](https://eips.ethereum.org/EIPS/eip-2488) in favor of `DELEGATECALL`.
-- `EXTCODECOPY` - Unsupported.
-We've skip it for now because zkEVM opcodes are not identical to EVM ones anyway but it can be implemented if needed.
+- `EXTCODECOPY` - We've skip it for now because zkEVM opcodes are not identical to EVM ones, but it can be implemented if needed.
-- `CODECOPY` - It's compiled into `CALLDATACOPY` by our compiler.
+- `CODECOPY` - It's replaced with `CALLDATACOPY` in the deploy code.
 - `PC` - Not accessible in Yul and Solidity `>=0.7.0`.
-Accessible in Solidity `0.6.0` although it produces a runtime error (no compilation error at this time).
+Accessible in Solidity `0.6.0` although it produces a runtime error.

-All unsupported opcodes produce an error on compilation.
+**All these opcodes produce an error on compilation.**

 There are a few other distinctions, for example, gas metering will be different (as is the case for other L2s as well).
 Some EVM’s cryptographic precompiles (notably pairings and RSA) won’t be available in the very first release but will be implemented soon after the launch, with pairing being a priority to allow both Hyperchains and protocols like Aztec/Dark Forest to be deployed without modifications too.